Overcommuting pairs in groups and 3-manifolds bounding them: Overcommutation length

-\begin{lemma} Let~$\Sigma$ be a surface bounding a standard handlebody~$H_{k+1}$ and let~$F$ be a free group.
-Then, any morphism~$\rho:\pi_1(\Sigma)\to F$ can be written as~$\rho=f\circ i_*\circ \phi$, where~$\phi$ is an automorphism of~$\pi_1(\Sigma)$ preserving the orientation,~$i_*:\pi_1(\Sigma)\to \pi_1(H_{k+1})$ is induced by the inclusion and~$f:\pi_1(H_{k+1})\to F$ is a morphism. \end{lemma} \begin{proof} One can suppose that~$F$ is isomorphic to~$\pi_1(X)$ for some graph~$X$.
-Moreover, one can find simplicial structures on~$\Sigma$ and~$X$ and a simplicial map~$h:\Sigma\to X$ such that~$\rho=h_*$.
+Let us prove now Lemma \ref{formenormale}.
+Although it is quite well-known (it is very similar to Lemma 3.2 in \cite{jaco} for instance), we include a proof for completeness. \begin{lemma} Let~$\Sigma$ be a surface bounding a standard handlebody~$H_{k+1}$ and let~$F$ be a free group.
+Then, any morphism~$\rho:\pi_1(\Sigma)\to F$ can be written as $\rho=f\circ i_*\circ \phi$, where~$\phi$ is an automorphism of~$\pi_1(\Sigma)$ preserving the orientation, $i_*:\pi_1(\Sigma)\to \pi_1(H_{k+1})$ is induced by the inclusion and~$f:\pi_1(H_{k+1})\to F$ is a morphism. \end{lemma} \begin{proof} One can suppose that~$F$ is isomorphic to~$\pi_1(X)$ for some graph~$X$.
+Moreover, one can find simplicial structures on~$\Sigma$ and~$X$ and a simplicial map $h:\Sigma\to X$ such that~$\rho=h_*$.
 Let~$E$ be the set of middles of the edges of~$X$.
 By transversality, ~$h^{-1}(E)$ is a collection of disjoint curves in~$\Sigma$.
 Hence, there exists a pants decomposition of~$\Sigma$ such that any connected component of~$h^{-1}(E)$ is parallel to a curve of the decomposition or homotopically trivial.
 Let~$H$ be a handlebody bounding~$\Sigma$ such that any component of the pants decomposition bounds a disc in~$H$.
 Our construction ensures that~$\rho$ factors through~$\pi_1(H)$ which is free.
 To conclude, it remains to notice that any two handlebodies bounding~$\Sigma$ are related by an element of the mapping class group. \end{proof}

 \begin{example} In view of the overcommutation length, the simplest examples of overcommuting pairs~$(g,h)$ are those with~$\ocl(g,h) =0$.
 On one hand, they correspond to the unique 3-manifold~$M$ with toric boundary and Heegaard genus~$1$, which is the solid torus.
-On the other hand, considering a presentation $G=F/R$, they correspond to the case where the lifts $\tilde{g},\tilde{h}$ already commute in $F$.
+On the other hand, considering a presentation $G=F/R$, they correspond to the case where the lifts $\tilde{g},\tilde{h}$ already commute in~$F$.
 This is only possible if they are powers of a same element in $F$, and hence in $G$.
 To sum up, we have the equivalence \end{example}

 Let us conclude this section with simple properties of the overcommutation length.

 \begin{proposition} Let $G$ be a group and $g,h$ be two overcommuting elements in $G$; \begin{enumerate} \item For any morphism $\phi:G\to H$ we have $\ocl(\phi(g),\phi(h))\le \ocl(g,h)$. \item If $g$ overcommutes with $h_1,h_2\in G$ then $\ocl(g,h_1h_2)\le \ocl(g,h_1)+\ocl(g,h_2)+1$. \item The following stable overcommutation length is well-defined: